|

 173. noble

-of or belonging to or constituting the hereditary aristocracy especially as derived from feudal times
+of or belonging to hereditary aristocracy

 She enacted laws for religious toleration and free education, and also sought the advice of nobles and peasants in the running of government.